 - Enhance your customers’ experience on your site

-There’s an in-depth article on customising products in WooCommerce here.
+There’s an in-depth article on customising products in WooCommerce with extra options here.

 WooCommerce Product Add-Ons Ultimate